Before You Buy A MacBook Neo, You Need To Know These 5 Things

 If you're a long-time MacBook customer, the lack of memory and storage configuration options will seem glaring.
 Unlike the more expensive MacBook models, which start at 16 GB of RAM (which Apple calls unified memory) and 512 GB of SSD storage and can be configured to have up to 128 GB of unified memory and 8 TB of storage, the MacBook Neo is limited to either 256 GB or 512 GB of storage, and only 8 GB of unified memory either way.

 The small memory allotment on the MacBook Neo might not be an issue for many students and basic users.
-If you're a power user like me, and want to run more than 20 browser tabs, Adobe Photoshop and Lightroom, and several other apps simultaneously, be prepared for your laptop to stutter and crash.
-Given the delays and frustrations that will no doubt bring, if you're planning on professional use, it's probably better to invest in a MacBook with a higher capacity.
+If you're a power user and want to run more than 20 browser tabs, Adobe Photoshop and Lightroom, and several other apps simultaneously, be prepared for your laptop to struggle.
+If you're planning on professional use, it's probably better to invest in a more powerful MacBook.

-If you take a lot of photos and videos, or you're the type to install some games, 256 GB is also such a small amount for storage.
+If you take a lot of photos and videos, or you're the type to install some games, you'll want to be aware that 256 GB of storage can get used up quite quick.
 In those cases, we'd recommend going for the more expensive 512 GB model.
-Alternatively, you can just buy one of the largest external USB drives to keep the data that you don't often use much, or subscribe to an iCloud storage plan, especially if you're always online anyway.
+Alternatively, you can just buy a large external USB drive to keep the data that you don't often use much, or subscribe to an iCloud storage plan, especially if you're always online anyway.

 Don't expect backlit keys and haptic feedback